vbhayden/lrs-conformance-test-suite-wrapper/README.md

-# LRS Conformance Suite GUI
+# LRS Conformance Test Suite Wrapper
 This is a NodeJS server application to provide a GUI for interacting with ADL's LRS Conformance Suite.
 This project is a wrapper for [ADL's LRS Conformance Test Suite](https://github.com/adlnet/lrs-conformance-test-suite), built to provide a sensible user interface for working with that suite when checking a given LRS's conformance.

 It uses the conformance suite's testing objects to select and run tests on the server side, with JQuery / AJAX polling to check the status of those tests.